antononcube/RakuForPrediction-book/Articles/Heatmap-plots-over-LLM-scraped-data.md

 ## Observation and conclusions

-In section we give several groups of observation and conclusions that came out doing the presented data scraping and plots.
+In this section we give several groups of observation and conclusions that came out doing the presented data scraping and plots.

 ### Choropleths